0.0 Bachelorarbeit - Gesamtübersicht

 4.0 Results

 All z-scores reported below are from partial correlation analyses unless otherwise stated.
+Effect sizes are reported as , the mean partial correlation coefficient across subjects.
 Full correlation results are discussed only where they show meaningful contrasts compared to the partial correlation pattern.

 4.1 Global Connectivity Patterns